gtrogers/Fangorn/README.md

 }, 16);
 });
 ```

+## How does it work?
+Actors or entities are represented as ids, their properties (the components) are represented as collections of the same
+data type that are stored together and the entity id is used to keep track of which entity 'owns' a property.
+Behaviour
+is modelled as a system that can query for all entities with a set of components and perform updates on them.

+For example, in the demo below we create 10,000 particles - each one is an entity.
+Each particle has a position, velocity
+and 'heavy' component.
+These componenents don't live on the entity (as they would in a more traditional object oriented model)
+but instead are bound using the entity id.

+Our systems query for all entities with position and velocity and use the velocity to update the position.
+A seperate system
+queries for all heavy components and applies gravity.

 ## Tests
 Because testing Typescript is still a nightmare (especially with JS modules) the tests are